 Autistic people often refer to non-autistics as “allistics.”
 If autistics were the neuro-majority, then the 1-2% of the population who were allistic would have their entire existence pathologized.
 Here is a parody to demonstrate, for allistics, what it feels like to autistic people who have to read about themselves as described by people who don’t understand them.

-Allism, also known as Allism Spectrum Disorder, is a pervasive developmental disorder which impairs a person’s social, communicative, emotional, and behavioral function.
+Allism, also known as Allism Spectrum Disorder, is a pervasive developmental disorder which impairs a person’s social, communicative, emotional, cognitive, and behavioral function.
 The symptoms of allism range from moderate to severe and are lifelong; however, with intensive treatment and early interventions, the presentation of symptoms can be less severe.
-Currently, there is no cure for allism; however, therapeutic and dietary interventions currently in development are showing promise.
+Currently, there is no cure for allism; however, therapeutic and dietary interventions in the research stage of development are showing promise.